 Before buying a new home, homeowners do extensive research on what to look for in their new house, how to pick an ideal location in the right part of town, what kind of mortgage to sign up for, what to ask the seller and other questions along those lines.
+Discovering that it takes 10 weeks to find your dream home on average.
 But even with all the effort, there are still some lessons homeowners learn the hard way.
 From hidden expenses to miscalculating and siding with the wrong people, there are some problems that, in hindsight, homeowners would have done differently.

 In this article, we’ll give you four important lessons many homeowners had to learn the hard way so you won’t have to.

 Do the Math